Corruption in the Philippines: Plunder, graft, and malversation

 Under the dictatorship of Ferdinand Marcos, the total amount of the fortune that the Marcos family stole is estimated at $10 billion.
 The Supreme Court of the Philippines has issued three separate rulings ordering the Marcoses to return the wealth stolen from the country.

 The Anti-Plunder Law (Republic Act 7080) was signed into law after the dictatorship of Ferdinand Marcos was toppled in the 1986 People Power Revolution.
 The law was filed in the Senate by Senator Jovito Salonga and in the House of Representatives by Representative Lorna Verano-Yap.
 The measure was signed into law by President Corazon Aquino in 1991.
 Salonga said that previous laws against corruption "were clearly inadequate to cope with the magnitude of the corruption and thievery committed during the Marcos years".

 In 1997, the first plunder case was filed against tax official Dominga Manalili.
 She and two others were convicted of plunder in 2001 by the Quezon City Regional Trial Court for diverting of tax payments to unauthorized bank accounts.

 In 2001, President Joseph Estrada and incumbent San Juan Mayor Jinggoy Estrada became the first elected officials to be charged with plunder.
 Joseph Estrada was accused of pocketing in jueteng bribes and tobacco excise taxes.
 He was convicted of plunder by the Sandiganbayan anti-graft court in 2007 and later pardoned by President Gloria Macapagal-Arroyo.

 In the 2004 Global Transparency Report by Transparency International, Estrada, together with Ferdinand Marcos, made it into the list of the World's All-Time Most Corrupt Leaders in the World.
 Marcos was second on the list while Estrada was listed tenth.

 In 2012, the Philippine Office of the Ombudsman filed a plunder case against Arroyo over the alleged misuse of intelligence funds assigned to the Philippine Charity Sweepstakes Office.
 In 2013, Arroyo and Janet Lim Napoles were charged with plunder over the Malampaya fund scam.
 In 2023, Arroyo was charged before the Ombudsman for the alleged misuse of from the Malampaya fund.

 In 2014, incumbent senators Bong Revilla, Jinggoy Estrada, and Juan Ponce Enrile along with Janet Lim–Napoles were charged with plunder before the Sandiganbayan for allegedly pocketing kickbacks in the pork barrel scam.

 As of 2016, there have been 33,772 cases of corruption filed before the Sandiganbayan.
 Of these, 10,094 are malversation cases and 7,968 are graft cases.

 In 2025, Vice President Sara Duterte was impeached by the House of Representatives over multiple charges, including allegations of malversation of in confidential funds, bribery, and unexplained wealth.
+In 2026, multiple impeachment complaints were filed against Duterte alleging, bribery, and betrayal of public trust, graft and corruption, including the misues of confidential funds, while an impeachment complaint was filed against President Bongbong Marcos on the alleged betrayal of public trust relating to corruption on the government's flood control projects.